MOSES * EGYPT * SPAETH

 In addition the star maps may contribute to a much better dating of their creator Senmut and also of the contemporary Egyptian pharaohs ..."

-The star map's configurations, which in previous hypothesis have been considered mostly as mythological displays of ancient astronomy, were by Ove von Spaeth's investigations disclosed to be an accurate depiction of a rare gathering of planets in well-defined celestial positions - and by this referring it constitutes a fixation of a specific, unambiguous, point of time.
+The configurations of the Senmut star map, which have been viewed largely as mythological expressions of ancient astronomy, were revealed through Ove von Spaeth's investigations to be an accurate representation of a rare gathering of planets in clearly defined celestial positions and, by this means, to be constitutive of a specific, unambiguous, point of time.

-The decoding of the Egyptian star map also points back to ancient meta-scientific tradition of sky-recording, which hardly astronomy alone or Egyptology alone could have solved.
-Leading international authorities on the history of astronomy and Egyptology (for instance, Harvard-Smithsonian astronomy Professor Owen Gingerich, astronomer and BBC-science-editor Sir Patrick Moore, and Egyptologist Professor Dr. Erik Hornung, Basel University), independently and voluntarily, have acknowledged the nature of the star map dating project and the value of what the results suggest.
-The system appears as a forgotten tradition, as proven by Ove von Spaeth, who has demonstrated the new dating method, too, successfully fits accordingly to all other big star maps of the era in question.
+The decoding of the Senmut star map also points to an ancient meta-scientific tradition of sky-recordings which the modern sciences of astronomy or Egyptology alone could not have solved.
+Leading international scholars on the history of astronomy and of Egyptology - Prof. Owen Gingerich of the Harvard-Smithsonian Institute, Sir Patrick Moore, astronomer and science-editor of BBC, and Prof. Erik Hornung, Egyptologist at Basel University - have acknowledged the importance and significance of the star map dating project.
+As documented by Ove von Spaeth, the system appears to have been part of a forgotten astronomical tradition and he shows how the new dating method, furthermore, fits other star maps of the era in question.

-The discovery reveals, too that the astronomical knowledge of ancient Egypt turns out to be more advanced than previously imagined, and being of more precision in detail after detail.
-The exact dating of the Senmut star map will contribute to obtain also a more precise determination of the dating of time of Moses in history.
+This discovery also reveals that the astronomical knowledge of ancient Egypt was far more advanced than has been previously acknowledged and exacting in detail.
+The dating of the Senmut star map carries further implications - it may contribute, for example, to a more precise determination of Moses' dates in history.

 * *